Skip links and keyboard navigation

 Before you register

-Before you register on the Queensland Register of Lobbyists, we recommend you read the Lobbyists Code of Conduct and the Integrity Act 2009.
+Before you register in the Queensland Lobbying register the first time, we recommend you read the Lobbyists' Code of Conduct and the Integrity Act 2009.

 The Registration Process